Moors-Code/Eosinophils_scRNASeq/README.md

 # Eosinophils_scRNASeq

-This is a resource for the article: "The gastrointestinal tract harbors a host-protective PD-L1+ CD80+ eosinophil subset endowed with regulatory and bactericidal properties", from the Arnold and Moor labs.
+This is a resource for the article: "Single-cell RNA sequencing unveils intestinal eosinophil development and specialization", from the Arnold and Moor labs.

 The preprint is available here: .